Hanz-ala1/gitops/README.md

 ## 💡 Project Purpose

+This repo demonstrates a GitOps pipeline on EKS: GitHub Actions builds images (tagged with commit SHA), pushes them to Amazon ECR, updates the Kustomize overlays (image tags) and commits a bump branch; ArgoCD (App-of-Apps pattern) watches the envs/dev Kustomize tree and syncs changes into the cluster.
+Monitoring (Grafana & Prometheus) is deployed via ArgoCD Helm Application manifests with values overrides kept in our repo.
+Secrets are stored outside Git — currently created manually for demo but should be migrated to SealedSecrets or ExternalSecrets in production.

 This repository provides an end-to-end GitOps deployment pipeline using **ArgoCD**, **TLS via cert-manager**, and **Cloudflare DNS**.
 It's built on top of an EKS infrastructure provisioned via Terraform (see [infra repo](https://github.com/Hanz-ala1/eks-platform-lab)).

 We adopt ArgoCD's **App of Apps** pattern to manage application lifecycle declaratively, promoting consistent, repeatable Kubernetes deployments.